rerdavies/pipedal/README.md

      All audio services are provided by the pipedal process.

-*   `pipedalshutdownd`: A service to execute operations that require root credentials on behalf of pipedald. (e.g. shutdown, reboot, and pushing configuration changes.)
+*   `pipedalshutdownd`: A service to execute operations that require root credentials on behalf of pipedald. (e.g. shutdown, reboot, and pushing configuration changes).

-*   `pipedalconfig`: A CLI utility for managing and configuring the pipedald service.
+*   `pipedalconfig`: A CLI utility for managing and configuring the pipedald services.

-*   `pipedaltest`: Test cases for pipedald.
+*   `pipedaltest`: Test cases for pipedald, built using the Catch2 framework.

+You must stop the pipdeal service before launching a debug instance of pipedald:

+    sudo systemctl stop pipedald

+or

+    pipedalconfig -stop  #Stops the Jack service as well.

+But there's no harm in running a debug react server that's configured to connect to the web socket of a production instance of pipedal on port 80, if you aren't planning to debug C++ code.

 In production, the pipedald web server serves the PiPedal web socket, as well as static HTML from the  built react components.
 But while debugging, it is much more convenient to use the React debug server for